How It Works

 - You have a minimum of five years’ experience related to accessibility in the built environment and/or building construction.

-- You should possess a high level of proficiency with computer systems and programs, including MS Excel, as well as solid written and verbal communication skills.
+- You should possess a high level of proficiency with computer systems and programs, including MS Excel, downloading attachments in PDF, familiarity with discussion forums, adjusting system media settings for virtual streaming sessions as well as solid written and verbal communication skills.

 Vice President, Access and Inclusion